KILTprotocol/docs/docs/concepts/distributed_trust.md

 Not only is the creator the only member but also the root of the hierarchy.
 They have full control over the Delegation Hierarchy.

-When the root adds new attesters to the hierarchy, these new members become direct descendants of the root.
+When the root adds new members to the hierarchy, they become direct children of the root.
-The root is the parent of the new members while the members are the children of the root.
-When the children add members themselves, the children become parents too.
+When the children add members themselves, they become parents to the children.
 This creates a tree like structure similar to the one shown in the image below.

 <center>